maowu/MFvfx/README.md

-MRvfx
+MFvfx
 ------

-**MRvfx** is a Unity sample project that show how to bake normal mesh object to [visual effect graph]
+**MFvfx** is a Unity sample project that show how to bake normal mesh object to [visual effect graph]

 it is based on [smrvfx] and fixed it to support meshfilter